svanderburg/dysnomia/README.md

       FOREIGN KEY(AUTHOR_ID) references author(AUTHOR_ID) on update cascade on delete cascade );

-The folder `~/testdb` folder represents a logical state dump that we can deploy through a Dysnomia module.
+The folder `~/testdb` represents a logical state dump that we can deploy through a Dysnomia module.

 Providing the container configuration
 -------------------------------------
-Besides specifying the state of the database, we also need to know to which DBMS instance (a.k.a. container) we have to deploy it.
+Besides specifying the state of the database, we also need to know to which DBMS instance (a.k.a. container) we have to deploy a component.
 The container settings are captured in a separate container configuration file, such as `~/mysql-production`:

     type=mysql-database